 Montana Corn Mazes

+Satorie Farms – Billings, MT.
+This 30 year old farm in Billing Heights has a 5 acre pumpkin patch so that you can pick your own pumpkin.
+Also enjoy the corn maze, hillbilly golf, hay rides, trike track and snack concessions.
+They are located about 5 miles outside of Billings.
+The address is 1916 Hawthorne Lane, Billings, MT 59105.
 Sartorie Farms has been in business for more than thirty years.
 When they doubled the size of their maze to 16 acres, they started calling it The Beast!
 It takes more than 45 minutes to complete.
 If you would prefer something shorter, they offer a shortcut entrance so you could start half way through it if you prefer.
-The cornfield is open for getting lost Friday through Sundays in September and October starting on September 19, 2014.
-Saturday and Sunday Fall festival also has a u-pick pumpkin patch, hillbilly golf, hay rides, farm animals and pumpkin chucking.
+The cornfield is open for getting lost Friday through Sundays in September and October starting around September 19th.
+Saturday and Sunday the Fall festival also has a u-pick pumpkin patch, hillbilly golf, hay rides, farm animals and pumpkin chucking.
 Discounted combination tickets available for the night maze as well as zombie paintball or the haunted hayride.

 Missoula – Kalispell